EOX is the name of a

 These cancer drugs destroy quickly dividing cells, such as cancer cells.

-You have epirubicin and oxaliplatin in a drip into your bloodstream (intravenously).
+You have epirubicin and oxaliplatin as a drip into your bloodstream (intravenously).
 And you take capecitabine as tablets.

 You might have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
 This can be a: